joomlashack/ShackExtensionSupport/README.md

 There is a param to configure a license key, which will be used to authenticate the update and download for Pro Extensions.

-### Update Channel

-There is a param to choose the update channel.
-The available channels are:

-* Stable
-* Stable + Pre-Releases

 ## Requirements

 Joomla 2.5.x or 3.x